So I finally did it.

-Stepping outside soccer, it’s also interesting to note that Minor League Baseball has comparable attendances to NASL and USL (and indeed Italy’s Serie B or Spain’s Segunda Division) at the higher levels (AAA and AA) and not too much lower down the pro tiers.
+Stepping outside soccer, it’s also interesting to note that Minor League Baseball has comparable attendances to NASL and USL (and indeed Italy’s Serie B or Spain’s Segunda Division) at the higher levels (AAA and AA) and as you drop down the MiLB pro tiers, they start to outperform typical lower league soccer.
 Even the “Class A Short Season” divisions are averaging 3.5k a game.

 With this in mind, I see little reason to doubt that the affiliations MLS is creating with USL can ultimately translate into a hybrid of the MLB-style farm system and “B/II/Reserve” approach seen in places like Spain and Germany on top of the usual academy systems.

 This could grow into the type of development and scouting coverage that advocates expect to emerge from a pro/rel system, along with the central management and focused purpose that is common in running successful youth systems.
 Going further and forming affiliations with existing youth clubs (such as that recently established between the incoming Atlanta United and Georgia’s top program) could produce a major turnaround in talent production.

 Something that is clear from these attendance stats is that globally, you’re always going to draw a lot more fans if you’re perceived to be in the top division.
 With this in mind, especially given the format and organization of MLS, the continued expansion that Don Garber has confirmed will happen, actually makes more sense at this point than implementing pro/rel.